idrissnt/SEMO/backend/messaging/DEPLOYMENT.md

 Common issues and solutions:

-1. **WebSocket Connection Failures**: Check that your proxy/load balancer is configured to handle WebSocket connections.
+1. **WebSocket Connection Failures**: Check that the proxy/load balancer is configured to handle WebSocket connections.

-2. **Redis Connection Issues**: Verify Redis is running and accessible from your application servers.
+2. **Redis Connection Issues**: Verify Redis is running and accessible from the application servers.

-3. **Message Delivery Delays**: Check Redis performance and consider scaling your Redis instance.
+3. **Message Delivery Delays**: Check Redis performance and consider scaling the Redis instance.

 ## Using the Helper Configuration